Bill Cosby guilty on all charges in sexual assault retrial

 Cosby verdict reaction @6abc pic.twitter.com/ESBPe23COF— Dan Sheridan (@PhotogDan6abc) April 26, 2018

+Constand sued Cosby after prosecutors initially declined to file charges, settling with him for nearly $3.4 million over a decade ago.

+The star witness for the defense was Marguerite Jackson, Temple employee who testified that Constand once spoke of setting up a prominent person and suing.

-His colleague on the defense team, Katheen Bliss, derided the other accusers as home-wreckers and suggested they made up their stories in a bid for money and fame.
+Cosby's defense team derided the other accusers as home-wreckers and suggested they made up their stories in a bid for money and fame.

 But Cosby himself had long ago confirmed sordid revelations about drugs and extramarital sex.